 There are entry level positions for doctors who did not complete residency and the pay for these positions is much higher than what you would receive as a resident or fellow.
 (You are better off completing your residency and fellowship).
 As you gain more experience and transition into other roles your compensation will increase considerably.
 The highest paying jobs require doctors with several years of experience, are specialized in a therapeutic area, and have achieved national recognition.
 Specialization in a therapeutic area that the pharmaceutical or medical device company manufactures products for is very desirable.
 For example, a company that manufactures cardiovascular drugs or devices would want a cardiologist on their medical team.
 In addition to their professional knowledge pharmaceutical companies want doctors as part of their team because of their relationships with key thought leaders in their area of expertise.
 After all, one major objective for pharmaceutical companies is building relationships with top influencers.
 Doctors that have the desired connections can find very comfortable and enjoyable roles in the pharmaceutical industry.

 Research and Medical Affairs departments of pharmaceutical companies are where you will find most positions for medical doctors.
 Medical doctors also work in regulatory, medical marketing, and sales.
 Here are some examples of pharmaceutical industry jobs for doctors.
 These are not the only opportunities.
-Use our job board and plug in your search terms and explore the jobs that are available in the pharmaceutical industry.
+Use our healthcare career center; plug in your search terms and explore the jobs that are available in the pharmaceutical industry.

 Here are examples of pharmaceutical industry jobs for doctors.
 Select links for current openings and requirements for each type of position.